carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-ar.rst

 -----------

-The file format for LLVM Archive files is similar to that of BSD 4.4 or Mac OSX archive files.
+The file format for LLVM Archive files is similar to that of BSD 4.4 or macOS archive files.
 In fact, except for the symbol table, the ``ar`` commands on those operating systems should be able to read LLVM archive files.
 The details of the file format follow.